 If you are a Texas Farm Bureau agent and have experienced this kind of treatment by the company without receiving overtime pay, you may qualify to join the lawsuit.
 Agents are joining the Texas Farm Bureau lawsuit without fear because federal law prohibits employers like Texas Farm Bureau from retaliating against agents for making a claim.
 Texas Farm Bureau insurance agents have nothing to lose by joining the legal action and may recover lost overtime pay in the process.

 Furthermore, the Agents in English v.
 Texas Farm Bureau et al. are not the first group to accuse the company of unfair labor standards.
-A separate group of agents has already made similar allegations in another case, Ferguson v.
+A separate group of agency managers has already made similar allegations in another case, Ferguson v.
 Texas Farm Bureau et al., which was filed earlier last year.
 It seems the wagons may be circling for Texas Farm Bureau over its treatment of workers.
 If you are a Texas Farm Bureau agent in a similar situation, now could be the time to fight for the compensation you’re due.

 Joining an unpaid overtime lawsuit could potentially help you to win the fair compensation you deserve, and then some.
 The exact amount of damages you would be able to recover depends on how much overtime pay you’ve rightfully earned.
 If a federal court agrees that the Agents in the Texas Farm Bureau case are being treated as employees and are therefore entitled to overtime pay, anyone who joins the suit stands to earn a serious sum of money in back pay and penalties.